CodeYourFuture/syllabus/docs/workshops/intro-to-accessibility.md

 ### What next?

-- start applying them in everything you do
+- Start applying them in everything you do
-- on twitter or other social media, connect or follow diverse people so you can learn from what they share
+- On twitter or other social media, connect or follow diverse people so you can learn from what they share
-- go to accessibility meet-ups, we will post them on Slack
+- Go to accessibility meet-ups, we will post them on Slack
-- there will be another course, more specific about **making your code accessible as a developer**
+- There will be another course, more specific about **making your code accessible as a developer**
-- you won’t get it right every time, but you learn and do better next time
+- You won’t get it right every time, but you learn and do better next time